leuk-in-here/key-press/README.md

   Well, what is this really useful for?

-This is useful in the setting where by you are unable to copy and paste information that you might need to.
+This is useful in the setting where by you are unable to copy and paste information that you might want to.

 An example is a website that prevents pasting in text boxes -> this technically can bypass that by instead typing into the input.txt
 The script then converts the input.txt into character presses.